 But most importantly;

-- Remain calm and focused: Finally, try to stay relaxed and focused on the task at hand, and avoid getting distracted or letting your emotions get the best of you.
+- Remain calm and focused: Finally, try to stay relaxed and laser-focused on the task at hand, avoid getting distracted or letting your emotions get the best of you.

-Coping with the emotional and psychological impact of an inconclusive result
+Coping with the emotional and psychological impact

-If you receive an inconclusive result, it is important to resist the temptation to draw conclusions or make assumptions about your guilt or innocence.
-Instead, focus on the facts of the situation and the possible factors that could have affected the test results.
+If you receive an inconclusive result, resist the temptation to draw conclusions or make assumptions about your guilt or innocence.
+Instead, focus on the facts of the situation and the possible factors that could have affected them.
 Seek out the guidance of a qualified professional who can help you interpret the results and provide you with support.